By Amanda Wilson

 AVP, Student and Alumni Affairs

-On Tuesday, September 14, our chapter of the West Virginia Students’ Alliance (WVSA) will sponsor and participate in a National Day of Service and Remembrance event in Charles Town, West Virginia.
-This event will be held in collaboration with the Boys and Girls Club of America.
+On Friday, September 11, the American Military University (AMU) and American Public University (APU) chapter of the West Virginia Students’ Alliance (WVSA) will sponsor and participate in a National Day of Service and Remembrance event at the Ranson Civic Center in Ranson, West Virginia.

-WVSA is one of more than 70 student organizations at the University.
-Each has its own mission based on leadership, service and community engagement.
-Our student organizations follow the University’s Chapter Standards Program, which recognizes the National Day of Service and Remembrance as a sponsored event.
+WVSA is one of more than 70 student organizations at American Public University System.
+Each has its own mission rooted in leadership, service and community engagement.
+Student organizations follow the University’s Chapter Standards Program.

 About the Author